BenColeAu/bencoleau.github.io/content/Posts/1763688794791-Virtual-Machine-Autopilot/index.md

 # Configure Virtual Machines with Autopilot - Windows 11

 This week I pieced together a test Virtual Machine on VMWare.
-Microsoft have several limitations that can be found posted on [MSLearn](https://learn.microsoft.com/en-us/intune/intune-service/fundamentals/windows-10-virtual-machines)
+Microsoft have several limitations that can be found posted on [MS Learn](https://learn.microsoft.com/en-us/intune/intune-service/fundamentals/windows-10-virtual-machines).

 Let's go through each of these limitations and dive in a bit more about the specifics of them.
 After that I will take you through my build process and learnings so far.